Guide

 Cost of sales covers expenses directly tied to delivering your product or service.
 Business expenses cover general costs of running your company.

-Business expense example: PR agency fees for brand coverage – not directly tied to individual sales
+• Business expense example: PR agency fees for brand coverage, which aren't tied to individual sales

-Cost of sales example: Delivery fees for online orders – essential for completing each sale
+• Cost of sales example: delivery fees for online orders, which are essential for completing each sale

 Track both metrics to make better financial decisions: